himanibirhade/Sample_PDF_Viewer_Application/Sample PDF Viewer Installation Guide.md

 ## Overview

-A PDF (Portable Document Format) Viewer is a software application that enables you to open, view, and navigate PDF files.
+The PDF (Portable Document Format) Viewer is a software application that enables you to open, view, and navigate PDF files.
 PDFs are mainly used for distributing documents while retaining their formatting, arrangement, and information on various devices and operating systems.
 The PDF Viewer provides features, such as, zooming, searching, bookmarking, and even annotating PDF documents.